UNITED STATES

 Basis of Presentation.

-The accompanying condensed consolidated financial statements are presented in conformity with GAAP and, as of June 30, 2023 and for the three and six months ended June 30, 2023 and 2022, are unaudited and reflect all adjustments (consisting of only normal recurring adjustments) that are necessary for a fair presentation of the financial position and operating results for the interim periods.
-These unaudited condensed consolidated financial statements and notes should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2022 contained in our Annual Report on Form 10-K, filed with the Securities and Exchange Commission (the “SEC”) on March 30, 2023.
-The results of operations for the interim periods presented are not necessarily indicative of the results for fiscal year 2023.
+The accompanying condensed consolidated financial statements are presented in conformity with GAAP.
+As required under GAAP, pursuant to a 1-for-, unless otherwise indicated, the Company has adjusted all share amounts, per share data, share prices, exercise prices and conversion rates set forth in these notes and the accompanying condensed consolidated financial statements.
+As of June 30, 2024 and for the three and six months ended June 30, 2024 and 2023, the condensed consolidated financial statements are unaudited and reflect all adjustments (consisting of only normal recurring adjustments) that are necessary for a fair presentation of the financial position and operating results for the interim periods.
+These unaudited condensed consolidated financial statements and notes should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2023 contained in our Annual Report on Form 10-K, filed with the SEC on March 29, 2024.
+The results of operations for the interim periods presented are not necessarily indicative of the results for fiscal year 2024.

 10